adlnet/xAPI-Spec/xAPI-Communication.md

 ###### LRS Requirements

 * The LRS MAY respond before Statements that have been stored are available for retrieval.
-*
-* While an LRS MUST NOT have duplicate Statement Ids due to the uniqueness requirement, it does not have to perform checks at the time Statements are received.
-The following requirements are for LRSs that do such a check:

 * An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
 Whether it responds with